-We welcome the most recent step the United States and its international partners have taken with Iran and encourage our nation to continue down this path.
+We welcome the most recent step the United States and its international partners have taken with Iran.
+We encourage our nation to continue down this path.
 Now is the time for dialogue and building bridges which foster peace and greater understanding.
-We urge Congress to support these efforts.